ophian/ophian.github.io/_posts/2021-12-09-Light-or-dark-mode-what-is-the-difference.md

 ---
 layout: post
-title: Light or dark mode what is the difference and what is your preference
+title: Light or dark mode what is the difference
 last_modified_at: 2021-12-09T13:32:00+00:00
 ---